hello-efficiency-inc/ridereceipts/README.md

 This project does not store any kind of data anywhere.
 It is a project without any database involved.

+## Caution

+Since this program scrapes website.
+To be careful not getting banned by rate limiting set on Uber's server.
+Try to use command line app with having a good amount of idle time gap.

 ### Authors & Contributors

 - Meet Godhani